wkumari/draft-wkumari-dhc-capport/README.md

    but when it sees an HTTP request from an unauthenticated client using HTTP/1.0, it intercepts the request and responds with an HTTP status code 302 to redirect the client to the Captive Portal Login.
-If the client is using HTTP/1.1, we respond with a status code 303 See Other.
+If the client is using HTTP/1.1, it respond with a status code 303 instead.

    This technique has a number of issues, including:

+Kumari, et al.          Expires October 12, 2015                [Page 4]

+Internet-Draft             DHCP Captive-Portal                April 2015

-   o  It fails if the user is only using HTTPS.
+   o  It fails if the user is only using HTTPS sites.

+   o  If the address the user browsed to uses HSTS (see [RFC6797]).

    o  It exposes various private user information, such as HTTP Cookies,
       etc.

    o  It doesn't work if the client has a VPN and / or proxies their web
-      traffic to an external web proxy.
+      traffic to an external SSL/TLS proxy.

 2.3.
 IP Hijacking